 This is more of a warm-up exercise for the arms and upper back.
 Doing banded exercises like this one is a great way to warm up the shoulder muscles and arms before lifting actual weights.
 It'll help your muscles activate and be prepared for the heavy lifting it's about to do.

 - Lift the band so that it is taught and in front of your chest.
 Slowly stretch both arms horizontally out to the sides as you widen the band across your chest.

 Seated Dumbbell Shoulder Press

-- Press the weight upwards until arms are extended overhead (elbows should not be locked), your back should be flat, not arched.
+- Press the weight upwards until arms are extended overhead (elbows should not be locked), and your back should be flat, not arched.

 This exercise is an effective multi joint movement that is often overlooked, thanks to the widely loved shoulder press.
 This move is an excellent shoulder builder and really fires the muscles up!
 We'll give you the dumbbell version since it is less challenging than using a barbell or weighted plate.

-- Pull dumbbells to the front of the shoulder with elbows leading out to sides, make sure the weight is very close to your body.
+- Pull dumbbells to the front of the shoulder with elbows leading out to the sides, and make sure the weight is very close to your body.
 Allow wrists to flex as the weights rise upward, the elbows should be slightly above shoulder level.
-Lower and repeat.

 Dumbbell Front Raises